Muhammad

 for the story on the death of those I know, love and care about; those that

 matter much in my life.
-Every soul is sacrosanct; but some are dearer to you
+Every soul is sacrosanct, but some are dearer to you

-the noble Quran: “From Allah we are, and to Him is our return” to sooth my
+than others.
+Hence, I broadcast an open sympathy citing the powerful verse from the noble Quran: “From Allah we are, and to Him is our return” to soothe my afflicted mind.
+Then my Indian friends realised something was amiss

 with me.
 Some cared enough and asked.
-I couldn’t explain it, for, although not
+I couldn’t explain it, for although not

 the first time a mosque was attacked by the so-called Muslim terrorists, this